 Several trends are shaping the future of electronic data interchange between businesses and EDI solutions are embracing new technologies and business models to deliver more value in the digital economy.
 Some of these trends are-

-• Intelligent EDI– Technologies like machine learning and AI will be applied to EDI for tasks like anomaly detection, predictive error resolution, and intelligent document mapping which would ultimately enhance reliability, speed, and accuracy.
+- Smart EDI– EDI would be subjected to the technology of machine learning and AI to enable tasks such as anomaly detection, predictive error resolution, and intelligent document mapping, which would enhance reliability, speed, and accuracy.

 Conclusion